-There are a number of reasons why you may want to seek out a business coach.
+There are several reasons why you may want to seek out a business coach.

 We began to lose money.
 See, I made the mistake of thinking that I had succeeded at this level here – I don’t need to make any structural changes to now take my business to the next level.
 And we had to scramble.
 We had to scramble to keep our reputation.
 I had to literally stop our growth… it was a humbling experience…

-Business coaching delivers the perspective you need to determine how your business needs to change in order to successfully evolve; and, the guidance to successfully implement those changes.
+Business coaching delivers the perspective you need to determine how your business needs to change to evolve successfully and the guidance to successfully implement those changes.

 You have to put in many, many, many tiny efforts that nobody sees or appreciates before you achieve anything worthwhile.